JF-2121/wasteer-hackathon-docs/README.md

 ## Connecting to your Server

-1. Write an mail to `mail@maxi-laue.com` with your teamname.
-You will receive your keypair and IP necessary to connect to the server as response.
+1. You will receive your keypair and IP necessary to connect to the server in your teams private discord team channel.
 2. Connect to your GPU server via SSH `ssh -i <path_to_private_key> hacker@<ip_address>`
    1. Running `chmod 400 /path/to/key` might by necessary
 3. Activate the preconfigured conda environment on the server `conda activate ml`
 4. Execute `start-jupyter` on the server to start your environment
 5. Execute `ssh -i <private_key_file> -N -L 8888:localhost:8888 hacker@<ip_address>` on your local machine to establish ssh tunneling
 6. Connect to Jupyter Lab by opening your browser and go to `http://localhost:8888`
 7. A subset of the dataset is already present at the server.
-You can unpack the data by running `tar -xzf wasteer-hackathon-data.tar.gz`
+Upload more data of the [dataset](https://drive.google.com/drive/folders/1hLZ3fqWqXGf3ngDBYjjfxKphvNLxyK1y?usp=sharing) if needed.
 8. Start hacking

 ## Customizing the Server